Muhammad Nadhiif

-Muhammad Nadhiif Rizqi Firdaus (born 17 February 2001) is an Indonesian professional footballer who plays as a central midfielder.
+Muhammad Nadhiif Rizqi Firdaus (born 17 February 2001) is an Indonesian professional footballer who plays as a central midfielder for Championship club Sumsel United.

 Club career

 Persiraja Banda Aceh

 He was signed for Persiraja Banda Aceh to play in Liga 1 in the 2021 season.
 Nadhiif made his first-team debut on 24 September 2021 as a substitute in a match against Persipura Jayapura at the Si Jalak Harupat Stadium, Soreang.